-For a longer and more city-view journey, the X95 bus takes you all the way to Syntagma Square for €6.
+For a longer and more city-view journey, the X95 bus takes you to Syntagma Square for €6.
 The bus stop is right outside the arrivals hall – follow the signs.

-I will just get this out in the open now – I’m a metro geek and any city that has an underground transport system gets my vote and I always have to try it out.
-When I first came to Athens I never once rode the metro, which is just ridiculous and it actually pained me (I really am a geek).
+I will get this out in the open now – I’m a metro geek, and any city that has an underground transport system gets my vote, and I always have to try it out.
 Now, it’s not an extensive network like London, Berlin or Tokyo, but it doesn’t need to be.
 Athens has three lines connecting you the far reaches of the city, including the airport at one end and the coastal areas and port of Piraeus (for island ferry connections) at the other.
 It’s one of the cleanest, efficient and easy to use metros I’ve ever used and it’s very cheap – at €1.40 for a single fare, €10 for a five-day unlimited pass and €30 for a month.

 The transport network has recently launched an app allowing you to load your phone with pre-paid tickets, saving on paper tickets, and which you activate as and when you need.